Harry24k/MAIR/README.md

 https://drive.google.com/drive/folders/1JoMWfAqXuvROyBbPX1KxPTro7i8LCNLo

-In each folder, I upload four different files:
+In each folder, we upload four different files:

 * `log.txt`: training log during training.
 * `last.pth`: model at the end of epoch.
 * `init.pth`: model at the start of epoch.
 * `best.pth`: best model selected by the argment `save_best` in `trainer.fit`.

-I'm excited to share modes with the community, but I've run into a storage limitation on Google Drive.
+We are excited to share modes with the community, but we've run into a storage limitation on Google Drive.
 Any help would be greatly appreciated!